canonical/matter-docs/docs/how-tos/Commission and Control Matter Devices with Chip Tool.rst

 -------

 First and foremost, make sure to have SnapD installed.
-It is pre-installed on some distros such as Ubuntu.
+It is pre-installed on some distributions such as Ubuntu.
 Refer to `installing SnapD <https://snapcraft.io/docs/installing-snapd>`_ for details.

 Install Chip Tool snap: